melectrik/viur-infrastructure-dev/README.md

 # viur-infrastructure-dev
-Development environment for ViUR based Google Cloud Platform development
+This is an example of infrastructure setup scripts to start a docker containerized development environment for [ViUR](https://www.viur.is/) based Google Cloud Platform development.